Normalized Range Voting Broadly Resists Control: Results

 We will show that $w$ will not be the winner of any election $(\{c,w\} \cup B', V)$ where $B'$ does not correspond to a hitting set of size $\leq k$.
 If $B'$ is a hitting set but $|B'| > k$, $c$ will have $6m(k+1) + 8n$ points and $w$ will have $\leq 6m(k+1) + 8n$.
 If $B'$ is not a hitting set $c$ will have $\geq 6m(k+1) + 8n + 2(k+1)$ points and $w$ will have $\leq 6m(k+1) + 8n + 2k + 2$ points.
 In either case $w$ will not be the unique winner.

-This construction can be used to create cases of constructive and destructive control by adding candidates and destructive control by adding candidates. $((C,V), (m-k), c)$ is such an instance of destructive control by deleting candidates. $((\{c,w\}, V), B, k, c)$ is an instance of destructive control by adding candidates, and $((\{c,w\}, V), B, k, w)$ is an instance of constructive control by adding candidates. $\Box$
+This construction can be used to create cases of constructive and destructive control by adding candidates and destructive control by deleting candidates. $((C,V), (m-k), c)$ is such an instance of destructive control by deleting candidates. $((\{c,w\}, V), B, k, w)$ is an instance of constructive control by adding candidates, and $((\{c,w\}, V), B, k, c)$ is an instance of destructive control by adding candidates. $((\{c,w\}, V), B, w)$ and $((\{c,w\}, V), B, c)$ are appropriate instances of constructive and destructive control by adding an unlimited number of candidates. $\Box$